istio/istio/demos/bookinfo.md

 > Note: With the Envoy sidecar implementation, you may need to refresh the `productpage` 100 times
 > to see the proper distribution.

-WHen we are confident that our Bookinfo app is stable, we route 100% of the traffic to `reviews:v3`:
+When we are confident that our Bookinfo app is stable, we route 100% of the traffic to `reviews:v3`:

 ```bash
    $ istioctl update route-rule reviews-default -f apps/bookinfo/route-rule-reviews-v3.yaml